Liviu Constantinescu: Biography

-Born into an old family of Christian Orthodox clerics from Transylvania, Liviu Constantinescu ignored suggestions from family and teachers to become an engineer or teacher and decided to study natural sciences.
+He was born in Ighișu Vechi, Transylvania (a village now in Sibiu County), the son of Romulus Constantinescu, a sixth-generation Christian Orthodox cleric.
+After graduating from the Prince Nicholas High School in Sighișoara, Constantinescu ignored suggestions from family and teachers to become an engineer or teacher and decided to study natural sciences.
 He earned a master's degree in physics and chemistry (1935) and a doctor's degree in physics (1941) from the University of Bucharest.
+When Romania entered World War II in 1941 on the side of the Axis, he was conscripted and sent to the Eastern Front, where he managed to escape the encircling of the Romanian Army at the Battle of Stalingrad.

 After a few years as teaching assistant at the Department of Sciences of his alma mater (1937–1943), he was appointed director of the newly founded Geophysical Observatory Surlari, named today National Geomagnetic Observatory Surlari "Liviu Constantinescu" (1943–1958); this started his career as a geophysicist.
-He was appointed professor (1949–1975) at a newly created Department of Geophysics, led by Ștefănescu and later by Constantinescu himself; in parallel, he directed geophysical research at various institutes of earth sciences of the Romanian Academy (1959–1970).
+He was appointed professor (1949–1975) at a newly created Department of Geophysics, led by Ștefănescu and later by Constantinescu himself, and also taught at the University of Bucharest.
+In parallel, he directed geophysical research at various institutes of earth sciences of the Romanian Academy (1959–1970).
+In 1973 he obtained a Ph.D. in Physics from the Scuola Normale Superiore di Pisa.
 Discriminated politically for his repeated refusal to join the ruling Communist Party, he was forced into early retirement at age 60 (1975); he came back after the fall of the dictatorship, fifteen years later.
 In 1990 he was elected full member of the Romanian Academy (he had been a corresponding member since 1963) and president of its Section of Geonomic Sciences (1990–1994).
 Until his definitive retirement (1995), he devoted himself to rebuilding the Romanian Academy and the geophysical institutions in Romania; he was president of the Romanian National Committee of Geodesy and Geophysics and of the Romanian Society of Geophysics.